 Clean Email packs everything most users need in an email filtering service, and it works great with any of the mail clients you might use on Android.
 Its features can cut down on spam and unwanted messages, and help you maintain a clean inbox going forward so that you don't miss important emails.

-It also offers Smart Views, which uses predefined filters to separate your messages into groups where they're easier to manage.
+It also offers Smart Folders feature, which uses predefined filters to separate your messages into groups where they're easier to manage.

-To find Smart Views filters in the app:
+To find Smart Folders filters in the app:

 - Launch the app and connect your mail account.

-- Smart Views are present on the left sidebar of the main dashboard.
+- Smart Folders are present on the left sidebar of the main dashboard.

-- Choose a Smart View and apply any action from the Action bar on the top.
+- Choose a Smart Folder like Productivity tools and apply any action from the blue Action bar on the bottom of the screen.